 THINGS TO DO:

 Warning: The hunt becomes highly addictive; be sure to keep your strength up by stopping for some pivot (beer) and pierogi throughout the day and expect to be hunting dwarfs well into the night.
-You must pose with the dwarves.
+You will not be able to contain yourself from posing with the dwarves.

 People Watch: Wrocław market square is the second largest in Europe, so why not pull up a chair at an outdoor cafe with a glass of pivot, wódka or coffee and just watch.
 Sometimes sitting in the middle of all the hustle and bustle can be quite serene.